dusk-network/dusk-blockchain/pkg/gql/README.md

 - Test Harness ensuring chain state after a set of actions executed
 - User retrieving data in curl-request manner

-Package should not be used for any data mutations or node commanding.
+The utility should not be used for any data mutations or node commanding.

-##### Transport

-Currently, it's over HTTP but later WebSocket support could be added to enable data fetching in publish-subscribe manner.
-(e.g graphql service capable of sending updates on newly accepted block)

 #### Configuration
 ```toml